guieusebiogaspar/Smart-Contract-Academy/README.md

 ## Deployment

-1. Create a "".env" file with these fields and fill them up:
+1. Create a ".env" file with these fields and fill them up:
    ```sh
    MARIADB_ROOT_USER=
    MARIADB_ROOT_PASSWORD=